Sensee Braille Books and Learning Set

 Sensee is a South Korean-based company that creates braille-on-demand and educational braille products for visually impaired children.
 They are currently interested in expanding their product availability to the US, and I had the chance to look at (and touch!) their books.

 All of the Sensee print-braille books are published on thick, durable paper with spiral bound binding protected by a hard cover.
 They have multiple titles to choose from and each book includes the original text and illustrations with the braille embossed directly on the page.
+These books are net yet available for purchase, but will be soon!

 As with other print-braille books, Sensee wants to encourage sighted print readers and visually impaired braille readers to read together.
 Whether that’s a sighted parent with a blind child or sighted and blind siblings, Sensee books allow everyone to read the same book.